The 2016 HopeHealth Walk for Alzheimer’s was held Sunday, May 15 at the DCR Scusset State Beach.

 About the Walk

-The three-mile HopeHealth Walk for Alzheimer’s is held at the DCR Scusset State Beach (map).
-Registration is at 9:00 a.m. with the Walk starting at 10:00 a.m.
+The three-mile HopeHealth Walk for Alzheimer’s was held at the DCR Scusset State Beach (map).
+Registration was at 9:00 a.m. with the Walk starting at 10:00 a.m.

 When you walk, you help thousands in our region receive essential care and support services.
-Walking for Alzheimer’s on May 15, 2016 makes life better for thousands of local families.
-They need you to sign up today.
+Walking for Alzheimer’s makes life better for thousands of local families.

 Frequently Asked Questions